-Increasingly, brands and retailers are relying on crowdsourced retail intelligence, which uses the power of actual shoppers to gather intel within stores, in-real time, using their smartphones.
+Increasingly, brands and retailers are relying on crowdsourced retail intelligence, which uses the power of actual shoppers to gather intel within stores, in real time, using their smartphones.

-Having shoppers gather custom, shelf-level data is an efficient, cost-effective way to get visibility into out-of-stock rates, and the in-store data collection can incorporate additional merchandising factors like pricing compliance, SKU assortment, display fidelity, and more.
+Having shoppers gather custom, shelf-level data is an efficient, cost-effective way to get visibility into out-of-stock rates, and then in-store data collection can incorporate additional merchandising factors like pricing compliance, SKU assortment, display fidelity, and more.

 As well, relying on shoppers to gather your retail data also gives brands and retailers an opportunity to gain insights into their shopping behaviors, brand opinions, in-aisle influencers, and anything else you want to know about what’s happening inside the store.